-The Canadian Beaver males and females of this species are similar.
+The American Beaver males and females of this species are similar.
 They have very dense underfur overlaid with coarse guard hairs of black, brown, yellow, or reddish brown.
 Their tail is paddle-shaped, flat and, covered with shiny black horny scales.
 It functions as a rudder and to tamp mud into place.
-Their tail is 9 x 4 inches, and their total average length is 4'6" with a shoulder height of 12 to 23 inches.
+Their tail is 0.25 to .33 meters, and their total average length is 1.4 meter with a shoulder height of 0.33 to 0.67 meters.
 Their weight is between 32 to 66 pounds, with newborns weighing about 1 pound.
 The torpedo-shaped body has short legs and black feet with 5 claws.
 Claws on the first 2 toes are split to aid grooming.
 Claws are 1 inch long for digging, and hind feet are webbed.
 Forepaws are designed to allow dexterity in manipulating sticks and other objects.
 They can sit erect, freeing paws for architectural work.

 Gestation is 100 to 110 days.

-Canadian beavers may have a litter of 2 to 4.
+American beavers have a litter of 2 to 4.

 Beavers are rather awkward on land but are good swimmers.
 They have acute hearing and smell but short range vision.
 They are most active on summer nights, tending to sleep long hours away in winter, waking only to feed on their cache of branches fastened under water in the mud just outside their lodge.
 Nutrients in branches are preserved by the near freezing water.
 Their dams of mud, sticks, branches and stones are built across small streams at high water times, forming ponds.
 They construct canals between ponds by loosening mud from a marshy side and pushing it aside.
 Behind the dam the lodge is built of mud and branches with the main room above the water level.

 Monogamous beaver pairs mate in January and February with litters coming between April and June.
 Sexual maturity comes between 1.
 5 to 2 years of age and at which time they are forced from the colony.